Creating custom tokens

 3.1.
 Named Set token

-To create a new named set token, start by selecting hierarchy member values from a filter on a dashboard or other view.
+To create a new named set token, start by selecting hierarchy member values from a filter in a metric set, or in a dashboard or other view.

 From the the hierarchy filter's token menu, select Save Selection as Token....